sojith/autonomous-car/README.md

 1. Hack the remote of the car, and replace its manual switch with a Bipolar transitor (basically transistor as a switch, BJT switches).
 There'd be a BJT switch each for front, back, left and right
 2. Code ESP32 such that it can control the BJT switches I mentioned earlier.
 4 pins from ESP32 connected to 4 BJT switches; +3V/GND from ESP32 connected to the remotes +/- battery terminals
 3. Also, code ESP32 to host a webserver(an http endpoint).
 The requests coming to the http endpoint will contain the instructions to control the RC car (front, back, left, right and duration)
-4. The ComputerVision code which - uses a camera to locate your car/target; calculates the movements required by the car to reach the target; and then sends adequate requests to ESP32 webserver
+4. The code that makes the car autonomous - uses a camera to locate your car/target; calculates the movements required by the car to reach the target; and then sends adequate requests to ESP32 webserver

 TL;DR .
 Hack the remote with ESP32.
 Algorithm to determine the position of the car, and decide its movement.
 Algorithm then coded in python.
 Uses OpenCV and basic maths (coordinate geometry)